Our Picks For The Best Beaches In Sithonia, Halkidiki

 Best Beaches In Sithonia - Karidi beach

-Karidi Beach isn’t known for its quietness during the summer months as it’s always rated as one of the best beaches in Sithonia, but that shouldn’t stop you, as the beach itself is simply beautiful and very photogenic.
+Karidi Beach isn’t known for its quietness during the summer months as it’s consistently rated as one of the best Sithonia beaches.
+However, that shouldn’t stop you, as the beach itself is simply beautiful and very photogenic.

-The water here is shallow and extremely clear, and the sand is white and very soft.
+The shallow waters here are extremely clear, and the sand is white and very soft.
 You can walk out quite far without the water passing your waist.
-This is a great family beach too.
+This is a great family beach, too.

 How To Get To Karidi Beach